Lumorti/gyroGlove/README.md

 - The ground wire -> GND
 - The SDA wire -> SDA
 - The SDL wire -> SDL
-- The thumb wire -> 1
-- The index finger wire -> 2
-- The middle finger wire -> 3
-- The ring finger wire -> 4
-- The little finger wire -> 5

-The finger wires can be moved around if need, but you'll also need to update the pins in the software

 ### Using gyroglovelib